lucascb/conchalabs-api/README.md

 ### Pre-requisites

 * Install terraform CLI and initialize it (`terraform init`)
-* Install gcloud CLI and log-in on your account
+* Install gcloud CLI and log-in in your account
 * Create a service account on GCP with the following roles: Editor, Cloud Run Admin, Compute network admin and download the credentials file.
 * Configure Google Cloud Registry on your docker CLI (`gcloud auth configure-docker`)